HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: Introduction

+Although satellites can be leveraged for ITS services in any area, their use is limited to delay-tolerant services, while critical ITS applications cannot be handled.
 To tackle this issue, the use of a constellation of high altitude platform stations (HAPS) is advocated.
-A HAPS node is a wireless network node that operates in the stratosphere at a typical altitude of 20 km.
-Due to recent innovations in autonomous avionics, array antennas, battery efficiency, and solar energy harvesting, HAPS systems are emerging as a principal component of next-generation networks \cite{kurt2020vision}.
-In industry, several HAPS start-ups are leading the way towards high-speed connectivity from the stratosphere, including HAPSMobile (\url{www.hapsmobile.com}), Thales Alenia Space (\url{www.thalesgroup.com/en/taxonomy/term/7436}), and Stratospheric Platforms Limited (\url{www.stratosphericplatforms.com}).
-As a super macro base station (BS), a HAPS node is expected to provide wireless and Internet connectivity in a wide area (up to 500 km in diameter according to the ITU-R F1500).
-Thus, it would allow for several ITS applications like traffic monitoring, accidents reporting, remote vehicle control and platooning, and ITS sensors data collection.
-Moreover, as an aerial data-center, a HAPS node can process big data for ITS services such as road traffic accident analysis, predicting road traffic, public transportation service planning, personal travel route planning, fleet management and control, and asset maintenance \cite{Zhu2019}, {thus, bypassing cloud based services and enhancing response times.
-Similarly, its caching capabilities can be leveraged to provide infotainment services to passengers, e.g., video streaming and gaming.} Since communication, computing, and caching resources may not be sufficient in a single HAPS node, multiple HAPS nodes with high HAPS-to-HAPS (H2H) data rate links could handle more demanding applications and improve the system's reliability in case of failures.
+In this paper, we envision HAPS as the main enabler of future ITS services in trans-continental highways.
+Indeed, a HAPS node is a wireless network node that operates at a typical altitude of 20 km.
+Due to recent innovations in autonomous avionics, array antennas, battery, and solar energy, HAPS systems are emerging as a principal component of next-generation networks \cite{kurt2020vision}.
+In industry, several HAPS start-ups are leading the way towards high-speed connectivity from the stratosphere, including HAPSMobile, Thales Alenia Space, and Stratospheric Platforms Limited.
+As a super macro base station (BS) \cite{alam2020high}, a HAPS node is expected to provide wireless and Internet connectivity in a wide area up to 500 km in radius (ITU-R F1500), thus enabling several ITS applications like traffic monitoring, accidents reporting, platooning, and sensors data collection.
+Moreover, we propose HAPS as an aerial data-center capable of processing big data for ITS services such as road traffic accident analysis, traffic prediction and route planning, and fleet management and control \cite{Zhu2019}.
+Similarly, supported by a high storage payload, HAPS caching can be leveraged to provide infotainment services to passengers, e.g., video streaming and gaming.
+Since communication, computing, and caching resources may not be sufficient in a single HAPS, we envision the use of multiple HAPS nodes with high HAPS-to-HAPS (H2H) data rate links to handle ITS services and improve reliability in case of failures.